-EGEI7 - Economic Growth Team - £(0.088)m (favourable)
+EGEI7 - Economic Growth Team - £(0.107)m (favourable)

 There is an underspend in staffing and running costs of the Altrincham Town Team as service review and potential re-design is implemented in this area.
-The staffing underspend has increased by $\pounds(0.015)$ m since last reported based on latest estimates of filling vacant posts.
+The overall staffing underspend has increased by $\pounds(0.019)$ m since last reported based on latest estimates of filling vacant posts across the service area.
+The service was restructured during 2015 and remaining vacancies are expected to be filled early in 2016.

-EGEI8 - Housing Strategy - £(0.043)m (favourable)
+EGEI8 - Housing Strategy - £(0.045)m (favourable)

-Staffing costs are forecast to be $\pounds(0.029)$ m underspent due to secondments, with running costs including the housing options contract $\pounds(0.014)$ m underspent.
+Staffing costs are forecast to be $\pounds(0.036)$ m underspent due to secondments, with running costs including the housing options contract $\pounds(0.009)$ m underspent.

-EGEI9 - Planning and Building Control - £0.023m (adverse)
+EGEI9 - Planning and Building Control - £(0.002)m (favourable)

-Projected income from planning fees is $\pounds(0.155)$ m higher than budgeted which is a trend continuing from last financial year.
-This is a favourable movement of $\pounds(0.018)$ m from last reported based on latest income forecasts.
-There is a projected shortfall in income from building control fees of $\pounds0.063$ m, which is also a continuation of difficult trading conditions and external competition.
-This is £0.007m higher than last reported and the service is reviewing its business plan to improve its financial position.
+Projected income from planning fees is $\pounds(0.165)$ m higher than budgeted which is a trend continuing from last financial year.
+This is $\pounds(0.010)$ m above last reported based on latest income forecasts.
+There is a projected shortfall in income from building control fees of $\pounds0.080$ m, which is also a continuation of difficult trading conditions and external competition.
+The shortfall is $\pounds0.017$ m higher than last reported and the service is reviewing its business plan to improve its financial position.
 Both fees are monitored regularly.

-There is a projected overspend on staffing of £0.089m which reflects the appointment of interim staff to cover vacancies and address the resulting capacity issues.
-These posts contribute to the achievement of the additional planning income above and is $\pounds(0.002)m$ lower than last reported.
-The permanent filling of vacant posts will be addressed by the on-going restructure of the combined Directorate.
-Running costs are £0.026m higher than budget, an adverse movement of £0.003m.
+There is a projected overspend on staffing of £0.058m which reflects the appointment of interim staff to cover vacancies and address the resulting capacity issues.
+These posts contribute to the achievement of the additional planning income above and is £(0.031)m lower than last reported due to recent vacancies.
+The permanent filling of vacant posts will be addressed early in 2016 following the recent restructure of the Directorate.
+Running costs are £0.025m higher than budget.